Fiordland Crested Penguin

 Description:

 They are medium-sized, yellow-crested, black-and-white penguins, growing to approximately 60 cm (24 in) long and weighing about 3.7 kg (8.2 lbs).
-It has dark, bluish-grey upperparts with a darker head, and white underparts.
-It has a broad, yellow eyebrow-stripe which extends over the eye and drops down the neck.
+It has dark, bluish-grey upperparts with a darker head and white underparts.
+It has a broad, yellow eyebrow stripe that extends over the eye and drops down the neck.
 Most birds have 3-6 whitish stripes on the face.

 Breeding:

-This penguin nests in colonies in dense temperate forest.
+This penguin nests in colonies in dense temperate forests.

 Diet:

-It feeds on krill, fish, octopus and squid.
+Fiordland Crested Penguins feed on krill, fish, octopus, and squid.

 Status: